Billplz/Billplz-for-Abantecart/README.md

 # Billplz for Abantecart

-Accept payment using Billplz for Abantecart
+Accept payment using Billplz for Abantecart.

 ## Compatibility